-The decision of the Commission as to the eligibility or otherwise of a candidate for admission to the Examination shall be final.
+The decision of the Commission as to the eligibility or otherwise of a candidate for admission to the Examination shall be final

-Candidates should note that the name in the Admission Certificate in some cases, may be abbreviated due to technical reasons.
+Candidates should note that the name in the Admission Certificate in some cases, may be abbreviated due to technical reasons

-- (ii) In the event of a candidate download- ing more than one Admission Certificate from the Commission's website, he/she should use only one of these Admission Certificates for appearing in the examina- tion and report about the other(s) to the Commission's Office. - (iii) Candidates are informed that as the Preliminary Examination is only a screening test, no marks sheets will be supplied to successful or unsuccessful candidates and no correspondence will be entertained by the Commission, in this regard. - (iv) If a candidate receives an e-Admission Certificate in respect of some other candidate the same should be immediately returned to the Commission with a request to issue the correct e-Admission Certificate.
-Candidates may note that they will not be allowed to take the examination on the strength of an Admission Certificate issued in respect of another candidate. - (v) Candidates must ensure that their e-mail IDs given in their online applications are valid and active.
+(ii) In the event of a candidate downloading more than one Admission Certificate from the Commission's website, he/she should use only one of these Admission Certificates for appearing in the examination and report about the other(s) to the Commission's Office.

+(iii) Candidates are informed that as the Preliminary Examination is only a screening test, no marks sheets will be supplied to successful or unsuccessful candidates and no correspondence will be entertained by the Commission, in this regard. (iv) Candidates must ensure that their email IDs given in their online applications are valid and active.
-IMPORTANT: ALL COMMUNICATIONS TO THE COMMISSION SHOULD INVARIABLY CONTAIN THE FOLLOWING PARTICULARS:

-- 1. NAME AND YEAR OF THE EXAMINATION.
+Important : All communications to the Commission should invariably contain the following particulars.

+1. Name and year of the examination.

-- 2. Registration ID (RID)
+2. Registration ID (RID)

-- 3. ROLL NUMBER (IF RECEIVED).

-- $4.\ NAME$ OF CANDIDATE (IN FULL AND IN BLOCK LETTERS).
+3. Roll Number (if received)

+4. Name of candidate (in full and in block letters)

+5. Complete postal address as given in the application.

 N.B.
-I. COMMUNICATION NOT CONTAINING THE ABOVE PARTICULARS MAY NOT BE ATTENDED TO.
+I. Communication not containing the above particulars may not be attended to.

 N.B.
 II.
-CANDIDATES SHOULD ALSO NOTE DOWN THEIR RID NUMBER FOR FUTURE REFERENCE.
-THEY MAY BE REQUIRED TO INDICATE THE SAME IN CONNECTION WITH THEIR CANDIDATURE FOR THE CIVIL SERVICES (MAIN) EXAMINATION.
+Candidates should also note down their RID number for future reference.
+They may be required to indicate the same in connection with their candidature for the Civil Services (Main) Examination.

-8. The eligibility for availing reservation against the vacancies reserved for the physically disabled persons shall be the same as prescribed in "The Persons with Disability (Equal Opportunities, Protection of Rights and Full Participation) Act, 1995."
-Provided further that the physically disabled candidates shall also be required to meet special eligibility criteria in terms of physical requirements/functional classification (abilities/disabilities) consistent with requirements of the identified Service/Post as may be prescribed by its Cadre Controlling Authority at note-II of para 1 of this Notice.
+8. The eligibility for availing reservation against the vacancies reserved for the physically disabled persons shall be the same as prescribed in "The Persons with Disability (Equal Opportunities, Rights Protection of and Full Participation) Act, 1995."

+Provided further that the physically disabled candidates shall also be required to meet special eligibility criteria in terms of physical requirements/functional classification (abilities/disabilities) consistent with requirements of the identified Service/Post as may be prescribed by its Cadre Controlling Authority at note-II of Para-1 of this Notice.

-The physical requirement and functional classification can for example be one or more of the following:
+The physical requirement and functional classification can for example be one or more of the following :